 Severity and Frequency Safety Talk

-Frequency is defined as “the rate at which something occurs or is repeated over a particular period of time or in a given sample”.
+Frequency is defined as “the rate at which something occurs or is repeated over a particular period of time or in a given sample.”
 The term frequent, just like severe, can also mean many different things to different people.
-The same method of assigning numbers to severity can be done for frequency to better define it.
+The same method of assigning numbers to severity can be done for frequency to define it better.
 After defining frequency, you can look at both severity and frequency of negative outcomes resulting from the different hazards of a new work task or a possible negative event.

 Why Both Severity and Frequency Need to be Evaluated

 It is not enough to just focus on the hazards or events that have the most severe outcomes.
 If the frequency of the event causing the severe outcome is very low, then it may not be what needs the most attention.
 A hazard or event that occurs very frequently and causes a low-severity incident may need more attention to protect employees.